-To confirm the correct VSWR characteristics for the antenna, it is recommended that the manufacturing and measurement process need to be performed carefully.
 Figure 14 shows the measured gain of the antenna with and without stop bands.
-A sharp fall in gain of the antenna at the center frequencies of notched bands 3.5, 5.5 GHz, is seen.
+A sharp fall in gain of the antenna at the centre frequencies of notched bands 3.5, 5.5 GHz, is seen.
 For other frequencies outside the notched frequency bands, the antenna gain with notch is similar to those without it.
-Figure 15 depicts the radiation patterns including the copolarization and cross-polarization in the H-plane (x-z plane) and E-plane (y-z plane) at two frequencies, 4.5 GHz and 9 GHz.
-It can be observed that the radiation patterns in x-z plane are nearly omnidirectional for the two frequencies, while radiation patterns in y-z plane or E-plane are about dipole-like shape.
+Figure 15 depicts the radiation patterns including the co-polarization and cross-polarization in the H-plane (x-z plane) and E-plane (y-z plane) at two frequencies 4.5 GHz and 9 GHz.
+It can be observed that the radiation patterns in x-z plane are nearly omnidirectional for the two frequencies while radiation patterns in y-z plane or E-plane are about dipole-like shape.